+- IDENTIFY DEVICE.

-- READ SECTOR (S) (EXT)
+- READ SECTOR(S) (EXT)

+- READ LONG

+- READ BUFFER

 - SMART READ DATA

-- SMART READ LOG
+- SMART READ LOG SECTOR

-- DEVICE CONFIGURATION IDENTIFY

-- READ BUFFER

-- IDENTIFY DEVICE

-- READ LOG EXT

 The execution of these commands includes the transfer one or more sectors of data from the device to the host.
+In the READ LONG command, 516 bytes are transferred.
 Following shows the protocol outline.

 - a) The host writes any required parameters to the Features, Sector Count, Sector Number, Cylinder, and Device/Head registers. - b) The host writes a command code to the Command register. - c) The device sets the BSY bit of the Status register and prepares for data transfer. - d) When one sector of data is available for transfer to the host, the device sets DRQ bit and clears BSY bit.
 The drive then asserts INTRQ signal. - e) After detecting the INTRQ signal assertion, the host reads the Status register.
 The host reads one sector of data via the Data register.
-In response to the Status register being read, the device negates the INTRQ signal.

-f) The drive clears DRQ bit to 0.
+In response to the Status register being read, the device negates the INTRQ signal. - f) The drive clears DRQ bit to 0.
 If transfer of another sector is requested, the device sets the BSY bit and steps d) and after are repeated.